Revised 08/2026

-CHD 216 - Early Childhood Programs, Schools, and Social Change (3 CR.)
+CHD 216 - Early Learning, Family, Community and Social Change (3 CR.)

 Course Description

-Explores methods of developing positive, effective relations with families to enhance their developmental goals for children.
+Explores methods of developing positive, effective partnerships with families to enhance their developmental goals for children.
+Describes risk and protective factors and identifies community resources.
 Considers culture and other diverse needs, perspectives, and abilities of families and educators.
 Emphasizes advocacy and public policy awareness as an important role of early childhood educators.
-Describes risk factors and identifies community resources.
 Lecture 3 hours per week

 General Course Purpose